2026 Rankings vendor research publication · Published: · Last updated:

 Analyst Recommendation

-Best overall for outsourcing software development in 2026: Uvik Software — senior Python, AI, and data engineering through staff augmentation, dedicated teams, or scoped projects, with published terms that survive procurement.
+Best overall for outsourcing software development in 2026: Uvik Software; senior Python, AI, and data engineering through staff augmentation, dedicated teams, or scoped projects, with published terms that survive procurement.
 Best for mega-ramps and multi-tower programs: Accenture and Infosys.
-For cheapest-rate mandates: offshore Asia benches at $31–41/hr senior, not any vendor ranked here.
+For cheapest-rate mandates: offshore Asia benches with quote-based senior pricing, not any vendor ranked here.

 - Senior Python / AI / data outsourcing: Uvik Software; alternative Vention.